insigne.org

 The reader will have discerned a degree of skepticism on my part regarding the SFHQ patch.
 This derives from a couple of considerations.
 First, SFHQ must have been a secretive organization, dealing as it did with clandestine activities in occupied northwestern Europe.
 And yet we are to believe that its personnel were allowed to advertise their assignment through the use of a special insigne.
 Foot describes SFHQ as essentially a British organization, which effectively meant essentially an SOE organization.
 SOE as an organization did not possess its own unique emblem, and neither, for that matter, did OSS.
 In short, I find it difficult to believe that SFHQ personnel, drawn from two secretive organizations and engaged in sensitive matters, would have been allowed, for reasons of security, the use of a unique insigne.
 Second, there is precious little documented evidence of the use of this insigne.
 Indeed, I would go further and say I have yet to see any evidence that I find compelling.
 One bit of evidence, however, merits discussion.

-In 1989 there appeared the Trading Post, the quarterly publication of The American Society of Military Insignia Collectors (ASMIC), an article in which the author claimed that the SF wing sleeve insigne had originated with the Special Duties Squadrons of the RAF.
-This article was written in rebuttal to an article of mine in which I presented the history of the SF wing as conveyed to me by individuals involved with Operation Jedburgh [2].
-Reproduced in the article claiming an RAF origin of the SF wing is a photo purported to be that of an American officer who is clearly wearing a SFHQ patch on his left sleeve.
-Why do I not find this photo to be compelling evidence that the SFHQ patch was worn by SFHQ personnel?
-There are a number of reasons.
-To bolster his claim of an RAF origin of the SF wing, the author reproduced in his article a letter purported to be from an unnamed veteran of 138 Special Duties Squadron describing how the SF wing was formed by cutting down the RAF pilot's wing.
-I spent nearly two years researching this claim, and in doing so corresponded with numerous veterans (as well as the commanding officers) of 138 and 161 Special Duties Squadrons (both based at RAF Tempsford).
-The responses I received left no doubt in my mind that the letter from the unnamed RAF veteran was a fraud, and I said so in print and detailed my evidence [3].
-This fact alone, I believe, renders suspect the author's other claims.
-Aspects of the photo itself make me skeptical.
+These facts alone, I believe, render suspect the author's other claims.
+But there are aspects of the photo itself that make me skeptical.
 First, the face of the officer is blacked out.
 I cannot think of any legitimate reason why this would have been done.
 Second, the photo is attributed to the "CSCH Archives," an organization that is unknown to all researchers whom I have queried.
 I believe no such organization exists.
-(The author admitted as much in a privately circulated letter in which he described the CSCH Archives as a "Clearing House" to which ordinary civilians have no legitimate access and which, as a matter of policy, obliterates the faces of individuals in the images it holds.
+(The author admitted as much in a privately circulated letter attributed to him in which he described the CSCH Archives as a "Clearing House" to which ordinary civilians have no legitimate access and which, as a matter of policy, obliterates the faces of individuals in the images it holds.
 In order to spare his contact at the Clearing House requests for images from others, the author chose to cloak the organization's identity in the attribution CSCH Archives.
-It is an explanation I find implausible, and I am left to wonder why, if the photo is genuine, the secrecy about its source.)
+It is an explanation that I find implausible, and I am left to wonder why, if the photo is genuine, the secrecy about its source.)
 Third, I found myself asking, why was the photo taken?
 What was it meant to illustrate?
 It appears to me the answer is, the SFHQ patch.
-Fourth, the author claims that the most commonly found version of the SFHQ patch is a printed version, and yet no collector I know, and I know many in the US and in the UK with a keen interest in OSS and SOE, has ever seen a printed version of this patch.
-The author illustrates in his article a printed version of the SF wing, the only one I and my contacts have ever seen.
-Printing (silk-screening) was a simple and inexpensive method of manufacturing patches, usually in quantity.
-Why, then, do the printed versions of these patches seem to be known to only one collector?
+The author makes other claims that are puzzling.
+He states that the most commonly found version of the SFHQ patch is a printed version, and yet no collector I know, and I know many in the US and in the UK with a keen interest in OSS and SOE, has ever seen a printed version of this patch.
+(The author illustrates in his article a printed version of the SF wing, the only one that I have ever seen or heard of.
+Silk-screening is a simple and inexpensive method of printing on cloth and was used to manufacture cloth insignia, usually in quantity.
+Why, I wonder, do the printed versions of these patches insignia seem to be known to only one collector?)
+He illustrates an example of the SFHQ patch in his collection and names the veteran from whom he acquired it.
+In his privately circulated letter he stated that this veteran had worn the patch while temporarily assigned to SFHQ and that he had not been a member of the OSS, a claim that strikes me as false given the fact that SFHQ was a fusion of elements of the SOE and of the SO Branch of the OSS.
+Given the sensitive nature of the work of SFHQ, why would it have utilized personnel who had not undergone the rigorous vetting of SOE and OSS personnel?

 References